Saturday, 19 August 2023

 3. The Third Invasion (1751-52)

 The weakness shown by Ahmad Shah Bahadur was an open invitation for further aggression.
-Excuse for this invasion was readily found when the revenue, of the aforementioned four Mahals, was not paid in time.
-He sent his emissary to demand the revenue due to him.
-The governor, Muin ul Mulk, expressed his inability to pay the full amount but sent him Rs 9 lalkhs and promised to pay the rest.
+An excuse for this invasion was readily found when the revenue of the aforementioned four Mahals was not paid on time.
+Abdali sent his emissary to demand the arrears, but the governor, Muin ul Mulk, expressed his inability to pay the full amount.
+Instead, he sent Rs.
+9 lakhs and promised to pay the rest later.
 However, Abdali was not satisfied and continued his march on Lahore.
-He laid siege to the city and after a prolonged struggle, lasting for several months, Muin ul Mulk, or Mir Mannu, as he is famous in history, surrendered to Abdali on 6th March.
-He had no other option as he did not receive any help or reinforcements from Ahmad Shah Bahadur the Mughal emperor in Delhi.
-Though he fought valiantly and Abdali was impressed by his bravery.
-In the end, a treaty was concluded between the two monarchs and Punjab, including Multan, was ceded to Abdali's empire and Abdali appointed Muin ul Mulk as his own governor at Lahore.
+He laid siege to the city, and after a prolonged struggle lasting several months, Muin ul Mulk—better known in history as Mir Mannu, surrendered to Abdali on 6th March.
+He had no other option, as he received no help or reinforcements from Ahmad Shah Bahadur, the Mughal emperor in Delhi.
+Though Mir Mannu fought valiantly, and Abdali was impressed by his bravery, the outcome was inevitable.
+In the end, a treaty was concluded between the two rulers, under which Punjab, including Multan, was ceded to Abdali’s empire, and Abdali appointed Muin ul Mulk as his governor at Lahore.

-It was a hard, bitter campaign.
-The city was plundered and large areas around the city were devastated.
-During the siege of Lahore, an army of Abdali easily conquered Kashmir and this beautiful valley was permanently lost by the Mughals.
+It had been a hard and bitter campaign.
+The city was plundered, and vast areas around Lahore were devastated.
+During the siege, an army of Abdali also conquered Kashmir, and this beautiful valley was permanently lost to the Mughals.

 Lahore Fort.
 Photo by Wikipedia